 Coaching and Mentoring

 Our coaching programs for leaders focus on building inclusive leadership capability and becoming more aware of unconscious biases.
 We coach board members, C-suite executives, partners, and leaders at all levels in organisations.
-We use a 360 multi-rater assessment tool grounded in the science of inclusion.
+We use the 360 Inclusive Leadership Compass (360 ILC), a multi rater assessment tool grounded in the science of inclusion.
 It comprises 16 focus areas mapped to four practices, which combine to influence diversity and inclusion outcomes for individuals, teams and organizations.

 An additional service is coaching of Diversity & Inclusion Managers, based on our extensive previous experience of managing diversity strategies in some of Australia’s largest firms, including NAB, Hewlett Packard, and Coles Group.